Close Menu

 • Understanding Toddler Clothing Sensory Issues

-• Living With a Toddler Wearing the Same Shirt Every Day
+• Living With a Toddler Who Wears the Same Shirt Every Day

-• When People Judge Your Child’s Clothing Choices
+• When Other People Have Opinions About Your Child’s Clothes

 • Practical Tips When Your Child Refuses to Wear Certain Clothes

-If you walked into his room, past the wall of blue Doraemon stickers, you’d see him in the same orange outfit he’s worn for 21 days.
+Walk into my son’s room, past the wall of blue Doraemon stickers, and you’ll find him in the same orange outfit he’s worn for 21 days straight.

 Why Your Toddler Wants to Wear the Same Shirt Every Day

 At first, I thought my son just liked orange.
-However, after watching him for days, I realized something deeper was at work.
-This wasn’t about color.
+But after watching him for a few days, I realized it wasn’t about the color at all.
 It was about control and comfort.

 Understanding Toddler Clothing Sensory Issues